aimo84/Afloat/README.md

 # Afloat

-React Native for an app for providing payday cash advances to American workers.
-Visit [here](https://github.com/dartmouth-cs98/19w-quantweb-backend) for the backend.
+React Native frontend for an app for providing payday cash advances to American workers.
+Visit [https://github.com/dartmouth-cs98/19w-quantweb-backend](https://github.com/dartmouth-cs98/19w-quantweb-backend) for the backend.

 ## Contributions by Joe Connolly